jetech-games-divison/boxobama-game/README.md

+# Last Source SDK 2013 build
+future builds will be based off of mapbase

 # BoxObama Game repository
 These files are the current state of the playable BoxObama mod, which requires a legitimate copy of Counter-Strike: Source on Steam, and the Source SDK 2013 Singleplayer base from Steam, set to the '-upcoming' beta branch
 # How to run this